LGBTQ history in Israel

-Homosexual relations were legalised in the state of Israel in 1988, and during the 1990s various forms of discrimination were prohibited, making LGBT rights in Israel the most progressive in the Middle East.
+Homosexual relations were legalised in the state of Israel in 1988, but there's no record of enforcement of "buggery" law before this, (Note: In 1953, the Attorney General declared that laws against homosexuality would not be enforced against consenting adults, reinforced by a Supreme Court decision in 1963.) and during the 1990s various forms of discrimination were prohibited, making LGBT rights in Israel the most progressive in the Middle East.
 Debate has since centred on recognition of same-sex partnerships and the rights they confer, including inheritance, residency, and the adoption of children.
 The staging of LGBT pride parades has been controversial in some cases.

 19th century

 In 1858, the Ottoman Empire ruled the area of modern-day Israel and Palestine as part of Ottoman Syria.
 It abolished its existing sodomy laws in its Penal Code (Article 198) so long as it was consensual and the consenting partner was above the age of consent.